19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [S 752/2015 wef 01/01/2016]

-(db) “first anniversary month” , in relation to an employee who becomes a permanent resident, means the calendar month in which the first anniversary of the day the employee becomes a permanent resident falls;
+(db) “first anniversary month”, in relation to an employee who becomes a permanent resident, means the calendar month in which the first anniversary of the day the employee becomes a permanent resident falls;

 (dc) “foreign employee” means an employee who is not a citizen of Singapore or permanent resident;